-- St Peter-in-Thanet CEJ School is aware that some pupils are considered to be more vulnerable online due to a range of factors.
+- St Peter-in-Thanet CEJ School is aware that some pupils are considered to be more vulnerable online due to a range of factors and vulnerability can fluctuate depending on their age, developmental stage and personal circumstances.
 This may include, but is not limited to children in care, children with Special Educational Needs and Disabilities (SEND) or mental health needs, children with English as an additional language (EAL) and children experiencing trauma or loss. - The school will ensure that differentiated and ability appropriate online safety education, access and support is provided to vulnerable pupils. - St Peter-in-Thanet CEJ School will seek input from specialist staff as appropriate, including the SENCO, Child in Care Lead, Pupil Premium Lead, EAL Lead, Police and Internet Service Provider.